 This course explores the theories, research, and practice of behavioral medicine, particularly as it relates to integration of behavioral health into primary medical care.
 Students will examine the roles of psychology and other behavioral health professions in research and practice within healthcare.
 Theories of practice in the field of behavioral health will be covered.
 Students will develop competence in the connection between behaviors and health.

 The course is the second semester of a four-semester honors sequence.
 Preparation of a research proposal and approval of thesis committee is required.
-Writing proficiency within this discipline is required for a passing grade in this course.
+Writing proficiency is required for a passing grade in this course.
 A student who does not write with the skill normally required of an upper-division student will not earn a passing grade, no matter how well the student performs in other areas of the course.

 This course combines specialized coursework with hands-on mentoring of middle and high school youth.
 It explores the development of civic engagement in youth and how to promote it.

 How does our brain give rise to our abilities to perceive, act and think?
 Survey of the basic facts, empirical evidence, theories and methods of study in cognitive neuroscience exploring how cognition is instantiated in neural activity.
 Representative topics include the neural underpinnings of perceptual and motor processes, decision making, learning and memory, attention, reinforcement learning, sensory inference, and cognitive control.
 The course will cover a functional analysis of cognitive disorders from a biological basis and the relation between brain and behavior.
 The latter will be addressed through studies of lesion localization and neuroimaging of the intact brain.
 This class should prepare you to take more specialized upper level classes in specific areas of neuroscience.